Boyfriend (Tegan and Sara song): Background and release

 After a three-year gap since the release of their more commercial, pop-oriented album, Heartthrob (2013), Tegan and Sara announced their then-upcoming eighth studio album, Love You to Death, in March 2016.
 They reconnected with Greg Kurstin, who produced over half of the former (including all four of its official and promotional singles), for the entirety of the new album.
 "Boyfriend" was selected as the album's lead single and the duo released a teaser video to YouTube on March 30, 2016.

-The song premiered in full through Beats 1 radio on April 7, 2016; it was then made available to download the following day (April 8, 2016).
+The song premiered in full through Beats 1 radio on April 7, 2016; it was then made available to download the following day, on April 8, 2016.
 Official remixes were commissioned by the duo's record label, Warner Bros.
 Records, in May and the resulting remix extended play was released on May 27, 2016.
 "Boyfriend" impacted American hot adult contemporary and AC radio formats on June 6, 2016.

 Lyrics and composition

-"Boyfriend" is a synth-pop song with elements of new wave written by Tegan Quin, Sara Quin, and Greg Kurstin and produced by Kurstin.
+"Boyfriend" is a synth-pop song with elements of new wave, written by Tegan Quin, Sara Quin, and Greg Kurstin and produced by Kurstin.
 The song is set in common time and lasts for a duration of two minutes and forty-seven seconds.
 Blaring synths accompany a "thundering" percussion beat, while the song also makes use of hand claps.
-The soundscape of "Boyfriend" has been compared to that of Heartthrob in addition to being described as "bombastic" and "stadium-shaking... full-on pop."
+The soundscape of "Boyfriend" has been compared to that of Heartthrob in addition to being described as "bombastic" and "stadium-shaking...full-on pop."

 Lyrically, the song tackles the subject of defining a relationship, with the chorus listing contradictory behaviour that makes the narrator feel sometimes like a lover and other times like a friend.
 Inspired by a love triangle from Sara Quin's past in which she was dating a bisexual woman who had never dated another woman and was still also dating a man, "Boyfriend" also touches on LGBT themes including societal heteronormativity.
 On the relatability of the song, Sara Quin explained: "Obviously, being gay, there's sort of a bit of a gender twist in the song... that sometimes doesn't seem immediately relatable to everybody[...].
-But... we've all been in that situation where we really like someone and we want to make it official and they're not ready, that's what the song is about."
+But...we've all been in that situation where we really like someone and we want to make it official and they're not ready, that's what the song is about."